 Ms. Sedey graduated cum laude with a Bachelor of Arts from New York University in 2004 and she graduated with honors from Chicago-Kent College of Law in May 2009 where she received her Juris Doctor and a Certificate in Labor & Employment Law.

-Ms. Sedey’s interest in employment law developed early and she has been working in plaintiff’s employment law firms since high school.
-During her under-graduate years, Ms. Sedey assisted in a nation-wide class action lawsuit representing women who had been discriminated against on the job.
-More recently, she served as a paralegal at Penny Nathan Kahan & Associates in Chicago.
+Ms. Sedey’s interest in employment law developed early.
+During her under-graduate years, she assisted in a nation-wide class action lawsuit representing women who had been discriminated against on the job.

-Ms. Sedey actively pursued her interest in employment issues while studying law at Chicago-Kent.
+Ms. Sedey actively pursued her interest in employment issues while studying at Chicago-Kent.
 She participated in the Labor & Employment Certificate program, and was a two-time recipient of a scholarship from Chicago-Kent’s Institute for Law & the Workplace.
-In addition, Ms. Sedey was a member of the Chicago-Kent Moot Court Honor Society, for which she participated in the national Wagner Labor & Employment Law Moot Court Competition in the spring of 2008 and coached a team attending the same competition in 2009.
-In her role on the Chicago-Kent Law Review, Ms. Sedey was approved for publication of an article entitled, “Applying the Discovery Rule to Title VII Pay Discrimination Claims: One Post-Ledbetter Strategy.”
-Ms. Sedey received an award for excellence in legal writing in 2007, and served as a legal writing Teaching Assistant in the fall of 2008 and spring of 2009.
+In addition, Ms. Sedey was a member of the Chicago-Kent Moot Court Honor Society, for which she coached a team to participate in the national Wagner Labor & Employment Law Moot Court Competition in 2009.
+In her role on the Chicago-Kent Law Review, Ms. Sedey was approved for publication of her article, “Applying the Discovery Rule to Title VII Pay Discrimination Claims: One Post-Ledbetter Strategy.”
+Ms. Sedey received an award for excellence in legal writing in 2007, and served as a legal writing Teaching Assistant in 2008 and 2009.